tyrannosaur/keypool/readme.md

+# keypool

-Classes and helpers to generate and maintain a pool of unique integer keys.
+`keypool` is a collection of classes to generate and maintain a pool of unique integer keys.
 Priority is given to reusing freed keys rather than generating new ones.

 This package is meant for situations where keys for a dict are irrelevant or arbitrary.

-The basics:
+## The basics

    from keypool import KeypoolDict items = KeypoolDict()